AlexisObel/Ob3l3xy.github.io/_posts/2023-06-03-THM-IntroductionToCybersecurity.md

 #### Practical example of Digital Forensics

-Gado the cat has been kidnapped but the kidnapper sent a letter to the owner.
-I am to gather evidence and use it to find where the cat is.
+Gado the cat had been kidnapped but the kidnapper sent a letter to the owner.
+I was to gather evidence and use it to find where the cat was.
 The kidnapper sent a word document with requests.
 The word document was converted to PDF format and the image was extracted from the word document.

-Navigating to the folder containing the files(evidence) gathered for this case using the cd command. ls was used to list the files in that directory:
+I navigated to the folder containing the files(evidence) gathered for this case using the cd command. ls was used to list the files in that directory:

 ![Alt Text](/assets/img/df1.JPG)